Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

         >::value, "Arthur O'Dwyer but with multiple types");
 ```

->That's amazing, do you have any other surprise.

-Well, I have this feature that is not present on every functions since I've recently implemented it, but I actually do some sort of error management.
+Also, I have this feature that is not present on every functions since I've recently implemented it, but I actually do some sort of error management.
 However, it's a little bit ... unconventional.

 Let's say you want to unwrap an `int`, which is not possible since `int ` is not a template template.
-`te::eval_pipe_<te::input_<int>, te::unwrap> test_error = int{}`.
+`te::eval_pipe_<te::input_<int>, te::unwrap> test_error = ?`

 Without any error management, you would have a huge compiler message with nested error reporting.
 I was as tired of seeing this as you do.
 What I did was, since a lot of my code is centralized into what I call a context, if I know an error is produced in this context, I can just create a type named `te::error_<>` and put whatever message I want inside in the form of a type.